 Vein doctors are often asked by their patients about exercise – can exercise help reduce, or cure, varicose veins?
 Or does exercise make varicose veins even worse?
 To help answer those questions, exercise and varicose veins: here’s what you need to know.

-If you already suffer from varicose veins then there are exercises which may ease your symptoms, however unfortunately exercise alone cannot cure varicose veins.
+If you already suffer from varicose veins then there are exercises which may ease your symptoms, however, unfortunately, exercise alone cannot cure varicose veins.

 For those looking for prevention options, the good news is that regular physical activity can reduce your chances of developing varicose veins.